Joe Biden Says Donald Trump’s Administration Is Putting American National Security At Risk

 Trump was previously alleged to be sending officials to monitor discussions between Biden’s transition group and career civil servants.
 Some experts, including Michael E. Herz, a professor of administrative law at the Cardozo School of Law at Yeshiva University, argued that the purported monitoring was an attempt to stifle the transition process.
 Although both George W. Bush and Barack Obama’s teams worked together in 2008, Herz argued that the dynamic between the Biden and Trump coalition is different and said that political officials are usually not involved in certain crucial parts of the transition.

 According to Dana Milbank in a piece for The Washington Post, Trump’s refusal to concede is putting America on uneasy ground.
-He noted that Trump is actively undermining the post-9/11 recommendations designed to minimize the country’s susceptibility to danger amid transitions and claimed at the time that the delayed process was leaving the U.S. “needlessly vulnerable to security threats.”
+He opined that Trump is actively undermining the post-9/11 recommendations designed to minimize the country’s susceptibility to danger amid transitions and claimed at the time that the delayed process was leaving the U.S. “needlessly vulnerable to security threats.”